Quickie Homemade Dog Treats

 Here’s the latest news, and a few ways you can help:

 On tomorrow’s show (Tuesday, October 14), I’ll be going head-to-head with the front men of the agribusiness industry in defense of the 20 million farm animals in California who don’t have room to turn around or stretch their limbs.
-Click here to find out when the show will air where you live.

 Here’s a snippet: “The fact that such fundamental decencies have to be forced upon factory farming says a lot about its horrors.
 We urge California voters to pass Proposition 2.
 We urge every state to enact similar laws.”
-Click here to read the full editorial on my blog.

 Here are two ways you can help pass this historic measure right now: